Joan Dingley: Life and career

 Her research interests lay with the taxonomy of ascomycetes, especially the Hypocreales.
 She rapidly became a world authority on these fungi.
 About 30 species of fungi have dingleyae as their species name, and the genus Dingleya was also named after her.

+During the Second World War, Dingley commenced her 35-year career at Mount Albert in the herbarium due to a shortage of males who were away fighting in the war.
+For a long time she was the only botanist in government services.
+She worked on techniques on mould-proofing tents and radio equipment for troops in the Pacific.
+As there was not much literature on this topic, Dingley and her colleagues had to resort to German texts, which entailed her learning German.

 She wrote a major, comprehensive list of New Zealand plant diseases, Records of plant diseases in New Zealand, published in 1969.

 Dingley aided in newfound knowledge on mycology by leading multiple projects such as finding toxins that caused eczema in sheep and cattle, studying international plant diseases, training law enforcement on identifying cannabis and opium plants, and developing the New Zealand Fungal Herbarium, building specimen numbers from 4,000 to 35,000 by the time she retired.

 Dingley also had a love for horticulture and gardening.
 She was a prime mover in the establishment of the Auckland Regional Botanic Gardens, and became an honorary life member of the ‘Friends’ of the gardens.

+After World War II ended, she started a research group dedicated to learning more about New Zealand fungi.
+She would travel to the West Coast to collect specimens, and enjoyed these solo trips.
+She credits her self-sufficiency and independence as a major advantage to her work.

+Dingley faced sexism at Mount Albert as there were only a few women scientists employed, with women not being accepted into morning tea rooms, and women's facilities being very basic.
+She noted that this sexism only came about post war, as she was treated with respect during the war years.

+Dingley established the Manurewa Botanical Gardens, where a library was opened in 1992.
+She also introduced the first holder of the James Cook Fellowship to New Zealand's sooty mould, which grows on ti trees.